What we do

 Working with children and young people in schools

-The Valley Trust has now been in existence for over thirty years and its purpose and focus have been evolving over time.
+The Valley Trust has now been in existence for nearly forty years and its purpose and focus have been evolving over time.

 We work tirelessly to ensure we accommodate the changing nature of the needs arising, advances in counselling methods and, of necessity, current market forces, which dictate the balance between schools’ needs and what they find affordable.